 Here are some easy tips that will help you master any yeast dough with ease.

 - Make sure that all your ingredients are at room temperature.
-This means if you store your eggs in the fridge, make sure to take them out when you start baking.
+If you store your eggs in the fridge, take them out when you start baking.

 - Begin by melting the butter first.
-This way the butter can cool a bit until you'll add it to the yeast dough.
+The butter can cool until you add it to the yeast dough.
 The melted butter should be the last ingredient you'll add to the dough.

-- Similarly, make sure to gently warm your milk.
+- Similarly, make sure to warm your milk gently.
 You don't want it hotter than 95° Fahrenheit.

 - Stick to the proofing (to rest and rise) times.
 This recipe has three proofs (time for the dough to rest and rise).

 - Proof # 1: After making the yeast mixture.
 (15 minutes)